 Twenty-five student authors from six colleges at Ohio State contributed to the second volume of the book.
 Many of the contributors are first time authors.

 The authors hope that the book “channels the students’ enthusiasm for solving environmental challenges and is an inspiration for resource conservation and sustainable solutions.”

 The new eBook is available for download from the Apple iTunes store by simply searching “environmental sciencebites.”
-A Pressbook version will be available in March 2018.
-The Pressbook for Volume One of Environmental ScienceBites is available on the Bookshelf at the Affordable Learning Exchange.
+Pressbooks for both volumes are available on the Bookshelf at the Affordable Learning Exchange.